Skip to content

 Group Projects

-• Submitters’ quota will not be used, storage allocation comes directly from the project.
+• Submitters’ quota will not be used, storage allocation comes directly from the Project.

-• All work is stored on institutional storage and remains within the project space if people leave.
+• All work is stored on institutional storage and remains within the Project space if people leave.

 • Items are created using the metadata schema of the submitter.
-Contributors must adopt the metadata schema of the project owner.
+Contributors must adopt the metadata schema of the Project owner.

-• Items appear in the subgroup of the project owner.
+• Items appear in the subgroup of the Project owner.

 • Items published by users from outside the organisation have to go through review (if review is turned on for the group).